Karkaraly: Geography

-The town of Karkaraly is nestled against the Karkaraly Mountains.
+The town of Karkaraly is nestled against the Karkaraly Range, by the Karkaraly river.
+Karagaily, a mining town, lies 17 km to the northeast.
 The forests and mountains of Karkaraly have been protected by various government agencies since 1884.
 In 1998, these lands were reorganized as the Karkaraly National Park.
 The park encompasses 90,323 hectares, and includes large amounts of forests and mountains.
 Karkaraly National Park is home to 122 species of birds, 45 species of mammals, 6 species of reptile and 2 amphibian species.
 A number of species in the park are listed in Kazakhstan's Red Book of protected species, including the argali, the black stork, and the golden eagle.

 The Karkaraly and Kent Mountains are well known for their unique rock formations and "hidden" mountain lakes.
 Hiking, cross-country skiing, downhill skiing, photo safari and cultural guides by the national park, and swimming in the mountains lakes are all popular activities for tourists.

 Climate

 Like other places in the Kazakh Steppes, Karkaraly's climate is characterized by long, cold winters, and hot summers.
 Temperatures typically remain below freezing from November through March.
-The summer months of June through August, often sees daily temperatures exceeding 25 °C, as well as more precipidation than other parts of the year.
+The summer months of June through August, often sees daily temperatures exceeding 25 °C, as well as more precipitation than other parts of the year.